• Skip to primary navigation

 • Flip onto a plate.
 Sprinkle powdered sugar on top and serve immediately.

-Keyword baked dessert, simple dessert, ube
+Keyword asian dessert, baked dessert, lava cake, simple dessert, ube

 More Filipino

-• Fried Filipino fritters on a gray plate
+• Lumpia shanghai stacked on a plate

 Reader Interactions